During the spring, I get a lot of questions about when to wean baby goats. And, as usual, the answer is…it depends.

 Growth Rate as a Tool

-If a baby goat isn’t averaging about 4 ounces of weight gain per day, there could be something wrong.
-And weighing baby goats daily for the first two weeks and then weekly can put you ahead of the curve before serious problems become unmanageable.
+If a baby Nigerian dwarf isn’t averaging 4 ounces per day, there could be something wrong.
+Weighing baby goats daily for the first two weeks and then weekly can put you ahead of the curve before serious problems become unmanageable.

 A baby goat that’s not growing can indicate a variety of issues like disease or lack of milk.
 If a doe has mastitis or CAE, she may not produce enough milk, and some does simply do not have the genetics to produce as much as other does.
 When a doe has more than two kids, one of them could be less aggressive than the others and may not get its fair share and will need to be supplemented.
 In other words, slow or no growth could be a red flag that means you need to begin bottle-feeding a baby goat before it’s too late.